u16052642/thrive_erp_documentation/documentation-16.0/content/legal/coc.rst

 .. _list_code_of_conduct:

 ====================================
-Odoo Mailing Lists - Code of Conduct
+Thrive Bureau ERP Mailing Lists - Code of Conduct
 ====================================

-.. note:: Version 1 - Last revision: Novembre 16, 2017.
+.. note:: Version 1 - Last revision: July 16, 2023.

 Introduction
 ============

-The Odoo community lists are for enthusiast users, partners and developers who want to have constructive discussions about Odoo.
+The Thrive Bureau ERP community lists are for enthusiast users, partners and developers who want to have constructive discussions about Thrive Bureau ERP.
 As the lists have thousands of subscribers, this code of conduct aims to ensure a quality discussion for everyone.

-These lists are not systematically reviewed by Odoo staff - while you will see responses from staff members from time to time, there are other paid support channels available if you require an official response.
+These lists are not systematically reviewed by Thrive Bureau ERP staff - while you will see responses from staff members from time to time, there are other paid support channels available if you require an official response.